-The two-week exhibition at Denny Gallery is structured around the upload process of Print Wikipedia to Lulu.com and the display of a selection of volumes from the project.
+The two-week exhibition at Denny Gallery is structured around the upload process of Print Wikipedia.
+The exhibition uses Lulu.com and a display of a selection of volumes from the project.
 The upload process will take between eleven and fourteen days, starting at ! and ending

 Individual volumes and the entirety of Print Wikipedia, Wikipedia Table of Contents, and Wikipedia Contributor Appendix will be available for sale.
-All of the volumes will be available on Lulu.com as they are uploaded, so by the end of the upload/exhibition, all of the volumes will be available on for individual purchase.
-Each of the 7,473 volumes is made up of 700 pages, for a total of 5,244,11 pages.
+All of the volumes will be available on Lulu.com as they are uploaded.
+By the end of the upload/exhibition, all of the volumes will be available on for individual purchase.
+Each of the 7,473 volumes is made up of 700 pages, for a total of 5,244,110 pages.
 The Wikipedia Table of Contents is comprised of 63,372 pages in 91 volumes.
 The Wikipedia Contributor Appendix contains all 7,488,091 contributors to the English-language Wikipedia (nearly 7.5 Million).

 Print Wikipedia is both a utilitarian visualization of the largest accumulation of human knowledge and a poetic gesture towards the futility of the scale of big data.
 Built on what is likely the largest appropriation ever made, it is also a work of found poetry that draws attention to the sheer size of the encyclopedia’s content and the impossibility of rendering Wikipedia as a material object in a fixed form: once a volume is printed, it is already out of date.